-There is an abundance of commercially promising but nascent technology available for licensing from the nation’s universities and federal research laboratories.
-The US federal government annually sponsors about $120b of research and development.
+An abundance of commercially promising but nascent technology is available for licensing from the nation’s universities and federal research laboratories.
+The US federal government annually sponsors about $120B of research and development.
 Add to this, the novel innovation created by international research institutions, and the pool of potentially game-changing technologies is enormous.

 Much of the technology created from this research ends up stranded because it is not sufficiently developed to attract large company interest.
 However, many of these technologies have exceptional commercial promise.